hestiaAI/hestialabs-experiences/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Global Configuration

+The file `config/config.json` contains parameters that can be changed for each deployment:
+- `experiences`: the name of the experiences to display (as defined in `/manifests/experiences/`)

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.